jaimegarza/jaimegarza.github.io/syntax/rules.md

 E : E '+' T   = $$ := $E + $T;%
 ```

-For more complex expressions in C or Java, you can use code as follows:
+For more complex expressions in C, Java or Javascript, you can use code as follows:

 ```
 E : E '+' T   {